baobabyoo/baobabyoo.github.io/pages/for_students.md

 3. If you want to take off (e.g., for days or weeks), let me know.
 Discuss with me if you want to take off for more than a week.
 Do not simply disappear.
 4. If you violate the typical practice of ethics in the academic field (e.g., if you use other people's work but without properly crediting them), or if you miss to meet the requirements in the second or third points multiple times (which are requirements for most of the paid jobs), I may stop paying you.
 5. I will try to pay the amount that I agreed to pay you.
 But that depends on whether or not I can aquire enough budget from the Ministry of Science and Technology (科技部).
 We need to maintain our publication records in order to continue acquiring enough budget.
 In case of not acquiring enough budget, the stipend will be adjusted depending on your contribution.
 6. We are working with colleagues all over the world.
 Do not discriminate.
-Do not bug anybody with political issues (if they want to discuss, then it is OK to discuss with them.
+Do not bug anybody with political issues (if they are willing or eager to discuss, then it is OK to discuss with them.
 But do not try to make people feel uncomfortable.
 You need to know when you want to stop it).
+7. My recommend letters will be realistic.
+You can expect a very positive letter if you impress me with your work a few times, otherwise, not.